nootopia/EffectLib/README.md

 EffectLib - Manage your effects the nice way.
 =========

-You have no idea what an vector or matrix is, but you want to give your users some nice effects with particles?
+You have no idea what a vector or matrix is, but you want to give your users some nice effects with particles?
 No problem. this library comes with a load of effects for you.
 It handles rotation, text-parsing, and creation of 3D objects with particles in Minecraft.

   - Text-Parsing
   - 3D cubes, spheres, stars and others